GOWAAA/LogicwithSparkAR/readme.md

 ![RG6](./Image/RG6.png)

 When we reach Equal Exactly = 8, there is no need for us to add another Equal Exact to check for result = 9.
 That’s because if the result is not equal to all numbers from 0 – 8, it must be 9.
-Hence, at the last If The Else, we just need to put in the Scaling when result = 9 (which is 1) in the Else input.
+Hence, at the last If Then Else, we just need to put in the Scaling when result = 9 (which is 1) in the Else input.

 Next, we just need to trigger the animation patch to start playing.
 The condition to start the animation is: